Wild Fox Coatings Littleton, CO · Ships nationwide

 Waterborne cabinet systemHard + non-yellowingBuy a true production-grade line, not "cabinet-ish"

 This is the whole reason Wild Fox Coatings exists.
-We run a production cabinet booth, and we got tired of watching good prep wasted on the wrong product.
+Our sister company runs a production cabinet booth, and we got tired of watching good prep wasted on the wrong product.
 So we distribute Novalk — solvent and waterborne industrial wood coatings that cure hard, lay down glass-smooth, and don't yellow.
-Every line we carry gets run through our own booth before it hits the shelf.
+The cabinet system in this kit is what runs in that booth.

-• 011 gallon Novalk primer — the bonding base that makes adhesion non-negotiable.
+• 01Tannin-blocking primer — 5 KG — the bonding base that locks down tannin bleed and makes adhesion non-negotiable.
+View product →

-• 021 gallon white topcoat, 15 sheen — non-yellowing waterborne finish, the satin-soft sheen most cabinet jobs want.
+• 02White topcoat, 15 sheen — 4 KG — non-yellowing waterborne finish in the satin-soft sheen most cabinet jobs want.
+View product →

-• 031 bottle hardener — for the cure-hard, washable film that survives a real kitchen.
+• 03Long-pot-life hardener — 1 KG — crosslinks the topcoat to a cure-hard, washable film that survives a real kitchen, and stays sprayable longer once mixed.
+View product →

 What's in the box